milvus-io/milvus/core/src/sdk/README.md

 }
 ```

-Create a CMakeList.txt under the project folder, and paste the follow code into the file:
+Create CMakeList.txt under the project folder, and paste the following code into the file:
 ```shell
  cmake_minimum_required(VERSION 3.14)
  project(test)